 How do you envision your practice?

-My goal is to provide flexible in-office and in-home appointments but your medical care does not end with just the appointment.
+My goal is to provide flexible in person appointments but your medical care does not end with just the appointment.
 You can text me with any concerns and we can address it via phone call or we can schedule you for another appointment.
 I will be reachable 8am to 9pm by text (preferred) or phone, and urgent appointments are available within 48 hours.
 Of course, if there is a true emergency, you should still utilize 911 and go to the nearest Emergency Department.

 Would I be a good fit for this type of practice?